 When properly executed, the hot and fast method can yield incredible results that are almost as good as the low and slow methods.

 Tips for Starters When Using the Hot & Fast Method

 If this is your first time smoking a brisket, preheat the smoker to 350 °F and position the meat fat side down.
 When it reaches 170 °F, wrap it with a foil and smoke it again — until the internal temperature reaches 203 °F, which is the minimum temperature needed to render the fat and make the brisket tender.

 Note: Use a probe to check that it is completely done all the way through before removing it from the grill.
 If not yet done, cook it a bit more.

 Keep Lids Closed

-Always remember to leave the lid closed as much as possible, only opening it to add wood chips.
+Always remember to leave the lid closed as much as possible, only opening it to add wood chips (here are our favorite types of wood for smoking brisket).
 It will cause unpredictable temperature swings, resulting in less than optimum results.

 Thus, using a remote meat probe is recommended for maintaining a constant temperature within the smoking chamber, as well as monitoring internal meat temperature.

 Resting is a final step in preparing a barbeque brisket, allowing the juices to be reabsorbed by the meat.
 Some say that resting isn’t helpful or they just rest for a short time.

 However, it makes a difference, it will leave you savoring every bite.
 The best way to do this is by wrapping your brisket in towels and placing it in a warm cooler for at least two to four hours.
 Then, serve it when until the internal temperature cools to about 160 °F.